Ohio State Buckeyes men's basketball: Chris Holtmann era (2017–2024)

 In a season shortened by COVID-19 implications, the 2020–21 Buckeyes went 21–10 record overall.
 Ohio State finished tied for fifth in the B1G (12–8) and reached the championship game of the 2021 Big Ten Tournament.
 The Buckeyes were led by 1st Team All-Big Ten forward EJ Liddell, and 3rd Team All-Big Ten guard Duane Washington Jr. Ohio State appeared in the AP Top 10 for the final seven weeks of the season and earned a #2 seed in the 2021 NCAA Tournament, only to lose to 15-seed Oral Roberts in the first round.

 The 2021–22 Buckeyes posted a 20–12 record and 12–8 conference record.
 The team lost in the second round of the 2022 NCAA tournament to Villanova.

-Holtmann is the second Ohio State coach to win 20 or more games in his first five seasons in Columbus, joining Thad Matta (12 from 2005–2016).
+Holtmann is the second Ohio State coach to win 20 or more games in his first five seasons in Columbus, joining Thad Matta (12 from 2005 to 2016).
 However, he has not won a conference championship, and his teams have struggled in postseason play: through his first 11 seasons as a head coach, his teams had never won a conference tournament, and had advanced beyond the first weekend of the NCAA tournament only once, leading to some criticism from fans.

-The criticism of Holtmann continued in the 2022-23 season, as after starting the season with 10 wins in 13 games, the Buckeyes went into an extended tailspin, losing 14 of 15 games.
-On February 12, the Buckeyes scored just 41 points in a home loss to Michigan State, the program's lowest point total in 27 years.
+The criticism of Holtmann continued in the 2022–23 season, as after starting the season with 10 wins in 13 games, the Buckeyes went into an extended tailspin, losing 14 of 15 games.
+On February 12, the Buckeyes scored just 41 points in a home blowout loss to Michigan State, the program's lowest point total in 27 years.

+Holtmann was fired on February 14, 2024, as the team continued to struggle in conference play as the team lost 9 out of his final 11 games.
+Assistant coach Jake Diebler was named interim head coach after his firing.